TheOdinProject/curriculum/new_course/1_programming_fundementals/hashes.md

 ### Introduction
-Now that you know a bit about arrays, it's time to get into the array's supercharged cousin: **the hash**.
-The short definition is: Ruby hashes are variables that can store collections of data.
+Now that you've learned about arrays, it's time to get into the array's supercharged cousin: **the hash**.
+Ruby hashes are more advanced collections of data and are similar to object in JavaScript and dictionaries in Python, if you're familiar with those.

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following: